 In February 1917 the ruling dynasty of the Romanovs was overthrown by the Revolution.
 This started due to the shortages of bread during the First World War when on the 23rd February 1917 the women of Petrograd (which was the name of St Petersburg at that time) marched through the city protesting, over the next few days this was repeated and over 100,000 people occupied the centre of the city.
 Although it was at that time just a demand for bread, the thing that turned it into a revolution was when the chief of the military district ordered his troops to fire on the unarmed crowds.
 The situation deteriorated and Tsar Nicholas II was forced to abdicate resulting in a provisional government being formed.

-Between the years of 1771 – 1787 the Great Hermitage was built by Catherine II in order to house the Palace Art Collection and Library.
-Catherine was also to add the Small Hermitage, the New Hermitage and the Hermitage Theatre, which underwent a major renovation In 1991 and is now the home of the Russian Academy of Music.
+Between 1771 – 1787 the Great Hermitage was built by Catherine II in order to house the Palace Art Collection and Library.
+Catherine was also to add the Small Hermitage, the New Hermitage and the Hermitage Theatre, which underwent a major renovation in 1991 and is now the home of the Russian Academy of Music.
 The General Staff building was built between 1820 and 1827 and was given to the State Hermitage in 1993 to house new exhibitions of the Museum.
 The Menshikov Palace was added as a branch of the Hermitage in 1981.

-The square in front of the Winter Palace is considered to be the main square of the city and is an excellent example of how different styles can be combined.
-In the middle of the square is the Alexander Column - named after Tsar Alexander I - which is made of a single monolith of red granite and is the largest free standing column in the world.
-The whole monument is 155 feet high which includes a statue of an angel with a cross, the face of the angel is said to be modelled on the face of Alexander I.
+This is the largest free-standing column in the world and is made of a single monolith of red granite and is 83 feet tall by 11 inches in diameter.
+The whole monument is 155 feet high which includes a pedestal which is decorated with symbols of military glory as it commemorates Russian military victory in the war with Napoleon and a statue of an angel with a cross, the face of the angel is said to be modelled on the face of Alexander I.

 To see more photographs and take a virtual tour of the site click on the photoshow below.